RodrigoPAml/TasksAPI/README.md

 # TasksAPI

-Base template project for development with ASP.NET server using DDD and Clean Architecture principles.
+Base template project for development with ASP.NET server using DDD, CQRS and Clean Architecture principles.

 The project contains some base entities to simulate tasks, categories and users.